 Virtual Storage – The Cloud

 Gone are the days when we store all our documents in a filing cabinet.
 While these are still used in some businesses, many are digitizing their documents and uploading them to the Cloud.
 The advantage of this is it creates a centralized location for your staff to access important files.
+This can be done with technologies like Cloud Hosted Desktop and SharePoint for file management.
+Learn more about SharePoint Cloud Migration benefits for your business.
 However, if you’re new to cloud-based services, knowing which platforms to use and how to migrate a large number of documents can be daunting.
 When in doubt, companies like outsourceIT can guide you towards the best cloud solutions for your business.

 With so many businesses forced to go remote after the coronavirus, investing in technology that allows remote desktops can be incredibly beneficial.
 This allows you or your staff to work from anywhere while still being able to access important databases and files.
 You may be able to set up this function through your IT department or by investing in software such as: